yuvraajsj18/Operating-Systems/notes/threads/threads.md

 - **One-to-One**

-  - Each user-level thread maps to kernel thread.
+  - Each user-level thread maps to the kernel thread.
-  - *Creating a user level thread creates a kernel thread*
+  - *Creating a user-level thread creates a kernel thread*
     - the overhead of creating kernel threads can burden the performance of an application.
   - More concurrency than many to one.
-  - Number of threads per process sometimes restricted due to overhead.
+  - The number of threads per process sometimes restricted due to overhead.
   - Examples:
     - Windows
     - Linux